OpenAstronomy/openastronomy.github.io/_projects/2021/sunpy/scraper.md

 #### Milestones (if any)

 1. Partial scraper written
+2. Figured out if we can use parse instead of python regex.
-2. Functional scraper written
+3. Functional scraper written
-3. Finished scraper implementation.
+4. Finished scraper implementation.

 ##### Coding starts